Table of Contents

 What are the Causes of Gastroparesis?

 Watching your child experience these symptoms is gut-wrenching and traditional medical professionals don’t quite know what causes Gastroparesis.
 A long-standing frustration with the traditional medical approach in these cases is that they only look at the gut.
-Your child may be referred to a gastroenterologist who will only go after the symptoms of the digestive tract and treat those with medication, surgery, or even surgically implanted devices to stimulate the stomach muscles.
+Your child may be referred to a gastroenterologist who will only go after the digestive tract symptoms and treat those with medication, surgery, or even surgically implanted devices to stimulate the stomach muscles.
 The results of these treatments are mixed at best.

 How to Care for Gastroparesis Naturally